 Orientation and First-Year Experience.
 Westmont conducts a comprehensive orientation program for all new students before classes begin.
-All new students (including transfers) must attend summer orientation sessions.
+All new students (including transfers) must attend the four-day fall orientation program.
 At Westmont we desire to establish first-year students on a strong academic footing and to assist them in developing sound relationships with faculty and peers.
 First-Year Seminars provide small discussion based courses that help prepare students for integrative learning.
 Our First-Year Experience involves both the Academic and Student Life offices in order to best provide for the transition needs of new students.
 A First-Year Retreat is offered each September as a means to develop relationships and grow in one’s faith.
-If first-year students have needs or questions, they may contact the Director of First-Year Experience and Special Programs.
+If first-year students have needs or questions, they may contact the Campus Life Office.

 Academic Advising.
+Academic advisors assist students with adjustment to college, the development of an academic program, and career/graduate school planning.
+In order for this relationship to be effective, students are encouraged to consult advisors on a regular basis.
 Incoming students are assigned a faculty advisor based upon their expressed major interest.
-Advisors assist students with adjustment to college, the development of an academic program, and career/graduate school planning.
-In order for this relationship to be effective, students are encouraged to consult advisors on a regular basis.
 Students may change advisors as their interests or major selections dictate.
 Courses selected for registration must have an advisor approval.
 Though advisors are available for advice and consultation, it is the student’s responsibility to know and complete all requirements for a degree.
-Any general questions should be addressed to the Director of Academic Advising and Disability Services.
+Any general questions should be addressed to the Student Records Office.

 Successful Scholars Seminar.
 Some students may need to strengthen academic skills and disciplines to learn increasingly difficult and complex material.
 Academic support is available to all students through the Successful Scholars Seminar.
 Students who do well at Westmont possess good academic skills and discipline, and the ability to organize time and information in efficient and meaningful ways.
-This seminar is a six-week program which trains students in a variety of skills to help them succeed at Westmont College.
-If interested, students should contact the Director of Academic Advising and Disability Services.
+This seminar is a six-week program that trains students in a variety of skills to help them succeed at Westmont College.
+If interested, students should contact the Student Records Office.

 Writers’ Corner.
-All students can receive help with their writing by dropping in at Writers’ Corner on the upper floor of Voskuyl Library.
-The staff of student tutors is trained by the English Department and will assist clients at any stage of the writing process.
+All students can receive help with their writing by dropping in at Writers’ Corner in the Learning Commons of Voskuyl Library.
+The staff of peer tutors is trained by the English Department and will assist clients at any stage of the writing process.
 For the most recent information about the writing center, visit the Writers’ Corner website via the English department homepage.